 The Department of Educational Leadership is committed to making a systemic difference at the local, regional, and national levels of the educational system by developing a new generation of educational leaders who are able to work collaboratively to find ethical and socially responsible research-based solutions to the concrete and complex challenges facing K-12 school systems.
-The department offers a master of education in school administration, CAGS programs in school administration, curriculum and instruction, and special education administration, and a doctor of education (EdD) in educational leadership.
-All our programs are linked by three threads: transformational leadership, educational renewal, and social justice.
-All of our programs offer:
+The department offers a master of education in school administration, C.A.G.S. programs in school administration, curriculum and instruction, and special education administration, and a doctor of education (Ed.D.) in educational leadership.
+All our programs are presently linked by three threads: transformative leadership, educational renewal, and social justice.
+We are also in the process of linking all programs through the adoption of the ELCC standards as the basis for defining learner outcomes.